mrlt8/docker-wyze-bridge/README.md

 It just works!

-Local cameras stream over your LAN without additional bandwidth.
+Local cameras stream locally without additional bandwidth.

 Now with a Web-UI - view all your cameras in one place!